-Admission rates for OTC/PRE-medicines as primary substance of use remained low, ranging between 1% and 8%.
-Most regions reported a proportion of 1% only (EC, GT, NR and WC), while KZN had the highest rate for OTC/PRE-medication admissions at 8% (Table 2).
-Nationally, more admissions were made for males (59%) versus females (41%).
-However, when admission rates were compared across regions, females (48%) were almost comparable to males (52%) for OTC/PREmedicine use in GT.
+Admission rates for OTC/PRE-medicines as primary substance of use remained low, ranging between 1% and 4%, with the national rate at only 1%.
+Most regions reported low proportions (1% in GT, NR and WC), while EC had the highest rate for OTC/PRE-medication admissions at 4% (Table 2).
+Nationally, more admissions were for males (56%) versus females (44%).
+The EC (70%) and the NR (67%) had the highest proportion of females) reporting OTC/PRE-medicine use.

-The national average age for OTC/PRE-medicine treatment was 28 years, decreasing from 37 years in the previous review period (Table 4).
-OTC/PRE-medicine use was not indicated for the CR, EC and WC for individuals 18 years and younger.
-KZN (28%) had the highest proportion of OTC/PRE-medicine use among youths aged 18 years and younger.
+The national average age for OTC/PRE-medicine treatment was 37 years, ranging from 33 years (CR) to 44 years (EC) (Table 4).
+OTC/PRE-medicine use was not indicated for